Juan Román Pucheta

-Juan Román Pucheta (born 11 July 2002) is an Argentine professional footballer who plays as a centre-forward for Brown de Adrogué, on loan from Argentinos Juniors.
+Juan Román Pucheta (born 11 July 2002) is an Argentine professional footballer who plays as a centre-forward for Irapuato.

 Career

 Pucheta came through the youth ranks of Argentinos Juniors, eventually signing his first professional contract in June 2020; penning terms until 31 December 2024.
 He made the breakthrough into first-team football at the age of eighteen, initially featuring in pre-season friendlies against the likes of Talleres and Atlanta.
 His senior debut arrived on 31 October 2020, after the centre-forward was substituted on with seven minutes remaining of a goalless draw at home to San Lorenzo in the Copa de la Liga Profesional.
 In that competition, Pucheta scored his first goal on 30 November in a 4–1 win away against Aldosivi.

 In July 2021, Pucheta joined Tristán Suárez on a loan deal for the rest of the year.
 In January 2022, he was sent out on a new loan, this time to San Martín SJ, for one year.
 However, the spell was cut short half through, at it was exchanged with a loan spell at Brown de Adrogué instead, until the end of 2023, which was confirmed in June 2022.